 The model results are of major importance to the management of the company.
 This is reflected in various areas of VIG Holding.
-For example, the model is regularly used as part of the planning process, for the renewal process of the reinsurance programme, for the acquisition and sale of real estate and risk-return analysis and is therefore a fixed component in the reporting of the Risk Committee.
+For example, the model is regularly used as part of the planning process, for the renewal process of the reinsurance programme, for the acquisition and sale of real estate or for risk-return analyses and is therefore a fixed component in the reporting of the Risk Committee.